Jeff Jagodzinski: NFL experience

 Jagodzinski made the transition to the National Football League (NFL) in 1999, becoming the tight ends coach for the Green Bay Packers under head coach Ray Rhodes.
-Rhodes and most of his staff was fired after that season, but new head coach Mike Sherman kept Jagodzinski until 2003 when he was released.
+Rhodes and most of his staff were fired after that season, but new head coach Mike Sherman kept Jagodzinski until 2003 when he was released.
 He was quickly picked up by the Atlanta Falcons to be the offensive line coach.

 Jagodzinski was hired by Green Bay Packers head coach Mike McCarthy on January 15, 2006, to replace offensive coordinator Tom Rossley.
 He was the fifth individual to hold the title of Packers offensive coordinator.
 Jagodzinski joined Paul Roach (1975–76), Lindy Infante (1988–91), Sherman Lewis (1992–99), and Tom Rossley (2000–05).
 Bob Schnelker (1969–71), John Polonchek (1972–74), Lew Carpenter (1975–79), and Tom Coughlin (1986–87) served as passing game coordinators on staffs that didn't necessarily carry an offensive coordinator.

 During his time with the Atlanta Falcons, Jagodzinski learned offensive zone blocking schemes from Alex Gibbs, the architect of successful NFL offensive lines such as the Denver Broncos that won Super Bowl XXXII.